FranckyU/420jobsearch_crawler/README.md

 ## KNOWN ISSUES

-- We can quickly reach the request cap limit.
-Need request spacing a strategy to overcome that, with an external supervisor like a crontab to fetch the pages in small batches.
+- We quickly reach the request cap limit of the server, thus needing a strategy to overcome that.
+An external scheduler like a crontab can for instance slice the work to fetch the pages in small batches.
 - Encoding issue between  Python-ORM-MySQL, I bypassed it by not storing the job description for some records.